Autism spectrum disorder

 Whether an individual or a family member has been expecting it or not, receiving a diagnosis of an ASD may come with all sorts of different emotions which may change over time.
 The assessment process may have been lengthy and young people and their families are likely to have been living with the difficulties for a long time.

 It is important to ask for help when a young person is diagnosed with an ASD, both for the person themselves but also for other family members.

-As well as the services mentioned in the sections above, there are a range of local and national agencies in Wales, including social care and voluntary organisations, which are available to help people with ASD and their families.
+As well as the services mentioned in the sections above, there is a range of local and national agencies in Wales, including social care and voluntary organisations, which are available to help people with ASD and their families.
 Some of these are listed in this leaflet.